luisovallex/LambdaSchool/README.md

   <img src="img/LambdaSchool.png"/>
 </p>

 * **AWS Budgets**: Allows the students define a budget.
-It's set to send a notification to all the subscribers when the cost of the other services exceed the 100% of the defined amount of money.
+It sends a notification to all the subscribers when the cost of the other services exceed the 100% of the defined amount of money.
 This resource reset's the first day of everý month.

 * **Amazon SNS**: Amazon Simple Notification Service creates a Topic and publish there, every resources subscribed to that Topic will receive a notification when the SNS get triggered.

 * **Lamda Function and State Machine**: Lambda in charge of executing the process in the state machine (Step Functions).
-Lambda functions orchestration to start the process of stopping EC2, RDS and Sage Maker instaces.
+Step functionas are Lambda functions orchestration that starts the process of stopping EC2, RDS and Sage Maker instaces.

-* **SNS and Email Notification**: As is writted before, SNS creates a Topic and all the resources subscribed can get a notification, in this case every email selected is going to receive a message when the budget is reached and all the instaces are off.
+* **SNS and Email Notification**: SNS creates a Topic and all the resources subscribed can get a notification, in this the email given as a parameter to the template will receive a notification about results of the process.

-* **AWS CloudWatch**:

-### How it works?

-The *AWS Budget* resource it's created to stablish a maximum amount of money that can be spent.
-When the cost of the resources exceed the 100% of the stablished budget, it would activate the *AWS SNS* to create a *Topic* and publish notifications in all the subscribers, in this case a *Lambda Function* is going to be the subscriber.

-The *Lambda Function* works like that:

-Finally, it's important to say that at the moment all the infrastructure was created *AWS SNS* is going to send an email to the students with a subscription request.
-If the subscription request was accepted, the students will receive an alert telling that the EC2, the RDS and the SageMaker instances are off.
+* **AWS CloudWatch**: Lambda in charge of cleaning the resources sends logs to cloudwatch.
+This logs will be sent to the user as a cloudwatch link to see in detail the results of the process.

 ## Infrastructure

-The following template creates the following resources
+The template creates the following resources

 <p align="center">
   <img src="img/Infra_Lambda_School.jpeg"/>